apatsufas/homebridge-tapo-p100/README.md

 "lang":"en_US"}}
 ```
 ## Information
-This plugin will also allow you to control the Tapo P100 Plugs even if you have blocked the internet connectivity of the device.
+This plugin will also allow you to control the Tapo Plugs AND Lights even if you have blocked the internet connectivity of the device.

 I created the plugin for personal use and wanted to share it with other people too.